 As the business grows, the vision is always about the next level.
 When you hit six figures, the goal becomes seven figures.
 When you hit 7 figures, it’s on to eight figures, and so on.

 Or, you could try to start an online business in a specific market and a specific context with the hopes of selling to a big player for a huge profit.
 That’s an option as well.

 One thing you should be aware of is that building an online business with these goals in mind will often put you in a situation where you’re working far more than you’d be working at a traditional job and carrying far more risk and stress along with it.

 An online lifestyle business is a business where the owner’s sole focus is to create an asset that produces enough income to give the owner financial independence, location independence, and time/schedule independence without a bunch of risk or stress.

 It’s not about building the biggest business, it’s about building a business that serves you as much as you serve it.

 Starting an online business along these lines is much cheaper (easily bootstrapped), easier, less stressful, and carries less risk.
 Lifestyle business owners typically don’t borrow lots of money, they don’t have to split ownership with investors, they don’t have to build a big team, and they don’t have to constantly focus on growth and scale.

 Now, don’t get me wrong.
 Just because the focus isn’t on growth and scale doesn’t mean a lifestyle business has to be “small.”
 Small is always relative, of course, but there are lifestyle business owners doing 8 figures.
 That should give you an idea of the possibilities with this model.

-This site, Six-Figure Grind, is all about teaching you how to build a six-figure lifestyle business.
-I love the lifestyle business model and my main mission is to help people escape the rat race and live their life without limitations through that exact business model.
+This site, Digital Ambition, is all about teaching you how to build a successful online lifestyle business.
+I love the lifestyle business model and my main mission is to help people get out of the rat race and live their life without limitations through that exact business model.